 A dfdl:defineFormat serves only to supply a named definition for a format for reuse from other places.
 It does not cause any use of the representation properties it contains to describe any actual data.

 Inheritance for dfdl:defineFormat

-A dfdl:defineFormat declaration can inherit from another named format definition by use of the ref attribute of the dfdl:format annotation.
+A dfdl:defineFormat declaration can inherit from another named format definition by use of the ref property of the dfdl:format annotation.
 This allows a single-inheritance hierarchy that reuses definitions.
 When one definition extends another in this way, any property definitions contained in its direct elements override those in any inherited definition.

 Conceptually, the ‘ref’ inheritance chains can be flattened and removed by copying all inherited property bindings and then superseding those for which there is a local binding.
 Throughout this document we will assume inheritance is fully flattened.
 That is, all ‘ref’ inheritance is first removed by flattening before any other examination of properties occurs.

+It is a schema definition error if use of the ref property results in a circular path.

 Using/Referencing a Named Format Definition

 See section 7.1.2 Ref Property

-The dfdl:assert Annotation Element
+The dfdl:assert Statement Annotation Element

-The dfdl:assert annotation element is used to assert truths about a DFDL model that are used only when parsing to ensure that the data are well-formed.
+The dfdl:assert statement annotation element is used to assert truths about a DFDL model that are used only when parsing to ensure that the data are well-formed.
 These checks are separate from validation checking and are performed even when validation is off.
 This distinction is needed to ensure that switching validation off does not affect parsing.

 Examples of dfdl:assert elements are below: